Filing Requirements for Highway Use Tax

 If the owner of the vehicle has a C of R and leases the vehicle during the reporting period to a carrier (lessee) who operates it under their certificate, the owner must indicate:

 - that the carrier (lessee) will report the motor vehicle and mileage on their tax return (but the owner must file a HUT return and list the motor vehicle), and

 - the motor vehicle will be reported by another.
-The carrier (lessee) reports the motor vehicle and mileage on their tax
+The carrier (lessee) reports the motor vehicle and mileage on their tax return.

 Note: A Tax Bulletin is an informational document designed to provide general guidance in simplified language on a topic of interest to taxpayers.
 It is accurate as of the date issued.
 However, taxpayers should be aware that subsequent changes in the Tax Law or its interpretation may affect the accuracy of a Tax Bulletin.
 The information provided in this document does not cover every situation and is not intended to replace the law or change its meaning.